 Mary Blanche Starr MacNicol was the fourth wife of Roy MacNicol, an American artist who in 1954 bought and remodeled the D. H. Lawrence house in Chapala.
 From spending time in Mexico, she became interested in local Mexican cuisine, especially that involving flowers, and later wrote Flower Cookery: The Art of Cooking with Flowers (New York, 1967).

 Mary Starr was born in Georgia in about 1896.
 According to a post on a genealogy site, she graduated from the University of Georgia and then taught for some years in Hartwell, Georgia, where she became close friends with Georgia Senator Richard B. Russell, before moving to Florida.

 Her first marriage, in 1935, to Bassett Washington Mitchell, a real estate investor of Palm Beach, Florida, ended on his death in September 1946.
-The following year, on 27 March, she married artist-writer Roy MacNicol, who had been married twice previously, in Palm Beach.
-MacNicol had been a Palm Beach regular since at least the mid-1920s.
+The following year, on 27 March, she married artist-writer Roy MacNicol, who had been married three times previously, in Palm Beach.
+MacNicol had been a Palm Beach regular in the 1920s.